 iPad Mini 4

 If you insist on keeping Apple in the family, go the more affordable, child-sized route with the newest iPad Mini.
 It’s thin, it’s light, and all of that means it’s easier for your kid to keep his hands on.
 But, better get a badass protective case just in case.
-And if they’re the next Spielberg (the cool Jaws one, not the Bridge of Spies one) an HD camera will help them create their first student film.
+And if your kid is the next Spielberg (the cool Jaws one, not the Bridge of Spies one), the kids tablet’s HD camera will help them create their first student film.
 They’re might not even be a student, yet!

 Ages: 3 – 10